Geotab/mgsheets/README.md

 ![](images/function-help.png)

 If you want to use this in a Google Spreadsheet - open the script editor and add all the files in the scr folder to the project.
 Note that you should rename the .js files to .gs.

-This is a live demo